twallema/pySODM/_sources/models.md.txt

 **Parameters:**

-* **states_values** (dict) - Keys: names of states.
+* **states** (dict) - Keys: names of states.
 Values: values of states.
 The dictionary does not have to contain a key,value pair for all states listed in `state_names`.
 States that lack a key,value pair are filled with zeros upon initialization.
-* **parameters_values** (dict) - Keys: names of parameters.
+* **parameters** (dict) - Keys: names of parameters.
 Values: values of parameters.
 A key,value pair must be provided for all parameters listed in `parameter_names` and `parameter_stratified_names`.
 If time dependent parameter functions with additional parameters (aside from the obligatory `t`, `states`, `params`) are used, these parameters must be included as well.
 * **coordinates** (dict) - optional - Keys: names of dimensions (`dimension_names`).
 Values: desired coordinates for the dimension axis.
 Values provided here become the dimension's coordinates in the `xarray` Dataset.
 * **time_dependent_parameters** (dict) - optional - Keys: name of the model parameter the time-dependent parameter function should be applied to.
 Must be a valid model parameter.
 Values: time-dependent parameter function.
 Time-dependent parameter functions must have `t` (simulation timestep), `states` (model states at timestep `t`) and `params` (model parameters dictionary) as the first three arguments.